inpsyde/monkery-test-case/README.md

 # Monkery test case

 Composes all relevant packages for WP components unit testing ([brain/monkey](https://brain-wp.github.io/BrainMonkey/) and mockery) and provides test cases for PHPUnit that bootstrap Mockery and BrainMonkey.
-This package supports PHPUnit >=5.7 and as of version 4 BrainMonkey 2.0.

 Installation:
 ```